ecologygames-eu/ecologygames_raccoon/content/homepage/8play.md

 ![Play on Tabletopia](images/tabletopia.png)

-Coming soon: Buy a copy of BioInvaders!
-Raccoon Rampage

-You can also [play our game on Tabletopia](https://tabletopia.com/games/european-bioinvasions-raccoon-68a54u/play-now), it's completely free.
+You can [play our game on Tabletopia](https://tabletopia.com/games/european-bioinvasions-raccoon-68a54u/play-now), it's completely free.

 Playing the game on Tabletopia should work on most computers and in most web browsers.
 We find it works best in Chrome.
 It's hard to play with a trackpad so try to find a mouse if you can.